Third Field School at Monteverdi

 May 26 – June 27, 2019

-The 2018 Call for Applications is now closed
+The 2019 Call for Pre-Applications is now open!

 The field school excavations focus on a late Etruscan-Republican sanctuary and related vicus as well as on a deserted Medieval village, along with the middle valley of the river Ombrone.
 These sites represent a unique occasion to investigate economies in transition and settlement patterns in the territory of Paganico.

 Courses are aimed at students, early career scholars and those passionate about archaeology, classics, art history, anthropology and cultural heritage management.

 The number of participants is limited to 12 to ensure an exceptional learning experience.

 The excavations are carried out by the University at Buffalo – SUNY in collaboration with the Soprintendenza Archeologia, Belle Arti e Paesaggio per le Province di Siena, Grosseto e Arezzo, Michigan State University and the Cooper Union for Advancement of the Science and Arts of New York.

 The course is a fundamental introduction to stratigraphic excavation methods and to studies of excavated artifacts and is worth 6 credits.
 Subjects include excavation methods and their application, analysis of built structures and archaeological features, context analysis, finds handling and recording, and studies of ceramic, glass, metal, bone, and numismatic material.

 The field school is located near the modern town of Paganico (Grosseto, IT).
 It is set in the breath-taking middle valley of the river Ombrone close to Montalcino, Siena, and Grosseto.

 Fees for participating will be published soon, but it is anticipated that they will be lower than last year.